 guarantee that the bidder will enter into contract and furnish the required contract

 bonds.
-When no longer required for the protection of the District, any certified or
+When no longer required for the protection of the district, any certified or

 cashier's check received shall be returned to the respective bidder.

 The Vice Chancellor, Business Services or designee shall make available to the